arisac/nepdemo/README.md

 [![Join the chat at https://gitter.im/newtonproject/NEPs](https://badges.gitter.im/newtonproject/NEPs.svg)](https://gitter.im/newtonproject/NEPs?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Newton Evolution Proposals (NEPs) describe Proposals for the Newton Project including *Economic Model*, *Personnel*, *Technical*, *Community Governance* and *Business*.
+Newton Evolution Proposals (NEPs) describe Proposals for the Newton Project including _Economic Model_, _Personnel_, _Technical_, _Community Governance_ and _Business_.

 We welcome anyone with suggestions related to Newton Project to compile a NEP.

 This repository tracks the ongoing status of NEPs.
-It contains:

-- `Draft` LINK-TO-BE-ADDED proposals which intend to complete the NEP review process.
-- `Public Call` LINK-TO-BE-ADDED for proposals that may become `Final` / `Active` (see also RSS feed).
+- [NEPs Official Website](https://nepdemo.newton.bio/) are build from NEPs and Docs from this repository.

+- [All NEPs](https://nepdemo.newton.bio/neps/) of all NEPs merged in to this repository.

-- The NEP process that governs the NEP repository.
+- [NEP Process](https://nepdemo.newton.bio/guides/nep-process/) that governs the NEPs repository.

-Browse all current and draft NEPs on the official NEPs site.
-LINK-TO-BE-ADDED
+## Contributing to NEPs

 Newton Evolution Proposals (NEPs) repository exists as a place to share concrete proposals with potential users of the proposal and the Newton community at large.

-## NEP Guidelines
+Visit [NEP Guidelines](https://nepdemo.newton.bio/guides/) to learn how to contribute to NEPs.

-Docs for Guides are located in `./NEPs/guides/` directory.
+Docs for Guides are located in `./guides` directory in this repository.

-Visit website for live.

 ## Local Development